commitizen-tools/commitizen/docs/bump.md

 This means that it will find a file `setup.py` and will only make a change in a line containing the `version` substring.

+!!! note
+    Files can be specified using relative (to the execution) paths, absolute paths or glob patterns.

 ---

 ### `bump_message`